 Kenya: A 90-day tourist visa can be purchased via the Kenyan E-Visa website.
 A Kenyan E-Visa is valid for 3 months prior to arrival and usually takes less than a week to process.

 Tanzania: Tanzania Tourist Visas can be obtained in 2 ways.
 1) Visa upon landing.
 This can be obtained once you land in Tanzania.
-You’ll need to fill out a tourist card and pay $100 per visa at the airport (all US dollar bills MUST be dated later than 2006.)
+You’ll need to fill out a tourist card and pay $100 per visa at the airport (all US dollar bills MUST be dated within the last 15 years.)
 2) You can obtain your visa in advance through the Tanzanian Embassy.
 Travelers can find applications for a tourist visa on the Tanzania Embassy website, and must fill them out before traveling to Tanzania.
 The completed application form must be sent to the embassy in Washington D.C. along with 2 passport sized photos, flight details, visa fees ($100 USD), and a copy of a valid passport.
 It should be noted that volunteering on a tourist visa is strictly prohibited.

 Uganda: A tourist visa must be obtained online before entering the country via the Ugandan Immigration Control website.

-Travelers who require multiple entries into Kenya, Uganda, and Rwanda can obtain a T12 East Africa Visa for $100 USD, valid for 90 days.
+Travelers who require multiple entries into Kenya, Uganda, and Rwanda can obtain an East African Tourist Visa for $101 USD, valid for 90 days.
+Please note, you should apply for this visa through the agency of the first country you will visit during your travels.

 It is always good practice to keep multiple photocopies of your travel documents and passports, stored in different locations, in case anything gets lost or stolen.
 It is also advised to send a copy of your documents to a trusted friend or family member in case of emergency.
 Uploading your documents to your phone, tablet, computer, or email can also allow you to access them in case your photocopies get lost or damaged.